VoliJS/NestedReact/docs/BackboneViews.md

 View's state model.

 In Backbone, you might assign values from `options` to the model.
 Do not do this with React.
 Remember, `options` is `props`.
 Therefore, it might be required to remove some items from the View's model.

-### Use Existing Backbone Model as component's state
+### Use Existing Model as component's state

 If you already have one model, describing View's state (usual pattern is listening to model's `change` event and calling `this.render()`), you can just attach it to you React component.
 Like this.
 It will be created, disposed, and listened to automatically.